ollyblink/medical-data-app-frontend/README.md

 ## Introduction and Technology Stack

-This is the frontend part of the medical data app written in Angular2 that requires the backend found at <a href="https://github.com/ollyblink/medical-data-app-backend.git">https://github.com/ollyblink/medical-data-app-backend.git</a> to work.
-Tests make use of Karma and Jasmine.
+This is the frontend part of the medical data app written in <a href="https://angular.io">Angular2</a> that requires the backend found at <a href="https://github.com/ollyblink/medical-data-app-backend.git">https://github.com/ollyblink/medical-data-app-backend.git</a> to work.
+Tests make use of <a href="https://karma-runner.github.io/1.0/index.html">Karma</a> and <a href="http://jasmine.github.io/">Jasmine</a>.
 The base structure is taken from the quickstart example at <a href="https://angular.io/docs/ts/latest/quickstart.html">angular.io</a>.

 ## Purpose
 The purpose of this application is to provide a user interface for the backend part mentioned before for the user to register, login, and manage both data and consents (see <a href="https://github.com/ollyblink/medical-data-app-backend.git">https://github.com/ollyblink/medical-data-app-backend.git</a> for a proper description of the functionality).